rspber/tsdesktop/README.md

 All the examples work and the basis is solid connections, do spare time to make them (it takes many hours, but without it nothing will work).

+Of course, you can use the factory ones, but do not separate the wires from the band, just group them according to purpose.

 If you think that you will get it on a test board, you are wrong, such connections may work by accident, but any interference will destroy it irretrievably.
 The connections should be made straight from A to B with the wires in the protective sleeves, as in the factory, and then it will work.

 <p dir="auto">